APA citation guidelines

 APA Style is widely used by students, researchers, and professionals in the social and behavioral sciences.
 The Scribbr APA Citation Generator automatically generates accurate references and in-text citations for free.

 This citation guide outlines the most important citation guidelines from the 7th edition APA Publication Manual (2020).
-Scribbr also offers free guides for the older APA 6th edition, MLA Style, and Chicago Style.
+We also offer a 6th edition guide.

 APA in-text citations

 APA in-text citations include the author’s last name, publication date, and, if relevant, a locator such as a page number or timestamp.
 For example (Smith, 2021, p.
 170).
 See it as a shorter version of the entry in the reference list.